 Starting a wellness routine can feel overwhelming when every article suggests a long list of habits.
-Beginners do better with a simple routine that supports the basics: hydration, movement, balanced meals, stress awareness, and sleep.
+Beginners usually do better with a simple routine that supports the basics: hydration, movement, balanced meals, stress awareness, and sleep.

 Morning Routine